The clock is ticking: is your organization ready for the Woo deadline?

 Conclusion: make sure you are prepared for the Woo

 Implementing the Woo may seem challenging, but with the right preparation and support, your organization can make this transition smoothly and on time.
-By taking action now, you will ensure that your organization is ready for the new legislation and strengthen your residents' confidence in the transparency of your government.
+By taking action now, you can ensure that your organization is ready for the new legislation and strengthen your residents' confidence in the transparency of your administration.

-Are you curious about implementing our Woo solution?
-Then download the step-by-step plan below.
-Would you like to spar without any obligation?
-Then feel free to contact me at twan.meijerink@shift2.nl or 06 135 85 057.
+Are you curious about the implementation of our Woo solution?
+Download the step-by-step plan below.
+Would you like to discuss this further, without obligation?
+Feel free to contact me at twan.meijerink@shift2.nl or +31 (0)6 135 85 057.